Lampard vs Bielsa: 'Spygate' breathes new life into Chelsea-Leeds rivalry | Goal.com

 However, Saturday's meeting at Stamford Bridge certainly won't want for a compelling narrative.
 The players may not be particularly familiar with one another, but Lampard and Bielsa certainly are.
 Indeed, one could possibly argue that nobody is more familiar with the Englishman's work than the Argentine.

-It was in January of last year that police were alerted to the presence of a "suspicious male" during a Derby County training session at Oakwood.
+It was in January of last year when police were alerted to the presence of a "suspicious male" during a Derby County training session at Oakwood.

 It emerged that the man in question was a Leeds employee and Bielsa subsequently admitted that he had sent a member of his coaching staff to observe Lampard's preparations for a game between their two sides.